Arca/Documentation

 signup

 Create a new builder account.
-Opens your browser by default.
-Use --no-browser for terminal-based signup.
+Opens your browser for account creation.

 bash